bahrus/xtal-state/README.md

 </xtal-state-commit>
 ```

+[Possible enhancement, TODO]:  To help make this more useful, if the "url" property is empty (and no stringify-fn is specified, discussed below), the component will [alphabetize](https://stackoverflow.com/questions/16167581/sort-object-properties-and-json-stringify) the properties of the history object, and then apply the regular expression replace]

+But as universal support for ES2018 is some time off, this is a kind of pie-in-the untested idea for now.

+In the meantime, there's a property, stringify-fn, which is passed the the instance of xtal-state, which can return the acual url used in the history.push/replace call.

 ## Observing history.state

 xtal-state-watch watches for all history state changes.
 Like xtal-state-commit, you can specify the level as "local", "shadow" or "global".
 When history changes, it emits an event "history-changed".  xtal-state-watch also supports an attribute / property:  "once."
 If this is set, it will only emit the first non trivial history object, and then stop listening for history change events.
 This can be useful for initializing an object based on the last history object (received by Agent Walker, e.g.).